viamrobotics/docs/docs/services/ml/upload-training-script.md

         )

     def mapping_fnc(x, y):
-        return parse_image_and_encode_labels(x, y, all_labels, model_type, img_size)
+        return parse_image_and_encode_labels(
+            x,
+            y,
+            all_labels,
+            model_type,
+            img_size
+        )

     # Parse and preprocess observations in parallel
     dataset = dataset.map(mapping_fnc, num_parallel_calls=num_parallel_calls)

     # Shuffle the data for each buffer size
-    # Disabling reshuffling ensures items from the training and test set will not get shuffled into each other
+    # Disabling reshuffling ensures items from the training
+    # and test set will not get shuffled into each other.
     dataset = dataset.shuffle(
         buffer_size=shuffle_buffer_size, reshuffle_each_iteration=False
     )